IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 •	In volunteer form, for the over 18 question change options from 'true' and 'false' into 'Yes' or 'No'.
 [In-progress] - Albert

 •	In volunteer form add 'Other' and 'Prefer not to say' options for gender.
-[In-progress] - Albert
+[DONE] - Albert

 •	In volunteer form change Boyfriend/Girlfriend option to something less than 20 characters.
-[In-progress] - Albert
+[DONE] - Albert

 •	In volunteer form, disable or hide newsletter options when Email preferences is unchecked.

 ## Volunteer Form Unit Testing (In-progress) - Albert

-•	Invalid postal code can pass through.
+•	Invalid postal code can pass through. - [CORRECTED]